Research and Development Tax Savings

 Making an R&D claim allows you to do one of the following:

-To claim R&D tax relief you will need to enter the claim on your CT600 Corporation Tax return form.
+To claim R&D tax relief you will need to enter the claim on your CT600 Corporation Tax return form and complete the Additional Information Form (AIF).

 Additionally, HMRC expects a clear R&D report to be submitted alongside the worked calculations for the R&D claim.

-This report is what HMRC review to determine if you meet all their criteria for R&D eligibility, so it is important to produce a robust report for a claim to be successful.
+This narrative report is what HMRC reviews to determine if you meet all their criteria for R&D eligibility, so it is important to produce a robust report for a claim to be successful.

 The timelines for claiming R&D tax credits are strict – you must submit any R&D claim within two years of the end of the accounting period in which the work took place.